-If you can’t tune in on the night, the event will be recorded, and everyone who has registered will have access to rewatch the video almost immediately after the event’s conclusion.
+If you can’t tune in on the day, the event will be recorded, and everyone who has registered will have access to rewatch the video almost immediately after the event’s conclusion.

 - In person in Marcus Loane Hall, Moore Theological College, 1 King St, Newtown.

 Please consider making a donation to the Centre for Christian Living.
 The Centre is a not-for-profit organisation.
 By supporting us, you’ll be helping us to continue producing resources like our podcast and publications to help Christians all over the world continue to try to live well as Christian disciples.

 Please note: gifts $2 and over are tax deductible.
 If you require a receipt, please select “Yes” at the relevant question.